 Erectile Dysfunction and Age

-Myth: ED is just a normal part of growing older and men just have to learn to live with it.
+Myth: ED is a normal part of growing older and men have to learn to live with it.

 It's not unusual for older men to need more stimulation to help get them aroused than they did when they were younger.
-But there's no reason you should have to accept a lack of sexual function as one of the inevitable consequences of getting older.
-Many men are able to get erections and enjoy sex well into their senior years, and there's very likely no reason that you can't be one of them.
+But there's no reason you won't be able to enjoy sex as you get older.
+Lots of guys are able to get erections well into their senior years, and there's likely no reason that you can't be one of them.

-Myth: Erectile dysfunction doesn't hit younger men.
-It’s only a problem for older guys.
+Myth: Erectile dysfunction doesn't affect younger men.

 Erectile Dysfunction and Overall Health

 Myth: ED may be upsetting, but there's nothing dangerous about it.

 Fact: Although ED itself isn't dangerous, it can be an early warning sign of a serious health condition, such as diabetes or heart problems.